 It is hard to think about websites, mockups, and presentations without icons, right?
 Well, now you can, in fact, make your own custom designs of icons.
 Besides, professional graphic designers charge a lot of money for a single icon package.

 Entrepreneurs and startup business owners who decide to design their own personalized icons garner more attraction.
 In the end, designing icons boils down to simplicity.
 But if you don’t want to design icons from scratch, you can buy high-quality icons from Iconfinder.
 After that, you can customize as per your specific needs.

 If you want to play around with graphic designs online, Canva is undeniably the best platform.
 You’d be surprised to find basic and as well as complex graphic designs on Canva.
 But for the most part, you should be able to take care of icon customization on your own.

 7. UI Mockups

-If you’re not a graphic design, UI mockups may sound too complicated, and that’s fair.
+If you’re not a graphic designer, UI mockups may sound too complicated, and that’s fair.
 But when you don’t have the budget to hire a UI/UX designer team, you can’t communicate with your developers about the user interface.

 In this case, you don’t have to opt for expensive tools.
 Instead, get a free mock-up software or vector graphics editor.
 You can use the Moqups tool to craft detailed and simple UI mockups.
-Remember, your UI mockups don’t have to perfect.
+Remember, your UI mockups don’t have to be perfect.
 They should just be good enough to help you convey your UI ideas to developers.